SuperManfred/mn-docusaurus/docs/learn-to-code.md

 slug: /
 ---

-Learning to code can be both challenging and rewarding... if you stick with it.
-While you're just starting out, it will be mostly challenging.
+Learning to code _can_ be both challenging and rewarding... if you stick with it.
+(TLDR: just stick with it!)

+While you're just starting out, most of the time it will be mostly challenging!
+It reminds me of learning to surf.
 It's helpful to set your expectations early.

 It's normal skip around trying things out and continually getting stuck with things not working.
-Sometimes you can't even begin to follow along some exercise because you're missing dependencies, or something is not configured right, sometimes important instructions are not made explicit.
+Sometimes you can't even begin to follow along some exercise because you're missing dependencies, or something is not configured right on your computer.
+Sometimes documentation is out of date, or important instructions are just not made explicit.
 Getting stuck can be extrodinarily time consuming and frustrating.

 The good news is: this does not mean you're not uniquely unsuitable to learn computer programming, although you may feel that way sometimes.
 Pretty much all developers go through this, it is completely normal.
+Stick with it!

-Don't expect that you need to fully understand or recall from memory how to do everything you're learning.
-It's totally normal to refer back to documentation to figure out how to do something.
+Don't expect that you need to fully understand or recall from memory how to do everything you're learning (at least not yet).
+It's totally normal to refer back to documentation to figure out how to do something, you will always be doing this.

 Fortunately, there are ways to make it a little easier: carefully follow instructions of resources that are well documented, impliment what you learn immediately and repeatedly, try to make time to code every day (even if only for 20mins).

 Be patient.
 Be determined.
 Be consistant.

-To help you get you started I would like to share some things I've learned so far.
-I'll show a path to get started, enough to experience the basics of software development, enough for you to be able to continue on the journey forging your own path.
+To help you get you started I'm sharing a path for you to get a taste of the basics of software development, just enough to get hooked.
+Enough for you to be able to continue on the journey, on your own path.

 There is nothing for sale, you won't have to spend any money on any tools or resources.
 You can reach out to me if you get stuck, or if you find something that isn't working.

 ## The Mission: